-Each subject in the active observation group will sign informed consent.
+Each subject will sign informed consent.
 The subject will receive a copy of the signed consent document, and a copy will be placed in the subject's medical record per clinic and IRB protocol.

-All subjects will be provided contact information for the Study Coordinator or clinic physician PI in the event the subject would like to discuss any study-related issue or adverse event that arises.
-All participating subjects will also be provided contact information for the local IRB and instructed to contact the office should questions about the rights of research subjects or research related injury arise.
+All subjects will be provided contact information for the Study Coordinator or clinic physician PI in the event the subject would like to discuss a study-related issue or adverse event that arises.
+All participating subjects will be provided contact information for the local IRB and instructed to contact the IRB with questions about the rights of research subjects or research related injury.

-There is the possibility that hypotension or adverse reactions could occur, but the close follow-up will minimize the potential for adverse outcomes.
+There is the possibility that adverse reactions could occur, but the close follow-up will minimize the potential for adverse outcomes.
 Subjects will be encouraged to contact their providers immediately if adverse events do occur.
 In addition, the study's Data and Safety Monitoring Board will evaluate the differences between groups and any adverse events at least twice a year or more frequently if adverse outcomes occur.
 It is possible that some of the pharmacists' recommendations might not be appropriate for the patient.
 However, the physician will always be free to accept or reject the recommendations, so this should not increase the risk to the subject.

-All data concerning blood pressure and serious adverse events will be reviewed by the Data Safety Monitoring Board at least twice a year.
+All data concerning serious adverse events will be reviewed by the Data Safety Monitoring Board at least twice a year.
 Serious events will be evaluated immediately via email and/or conference call.
 Any serious adverse effects will be reported to the local IRB.
 If any adverse outcomes might influence the continued participation of patient subjects, all active observation patients will be informed.

-The Study Coordinator will attempt to telephone or personally speak with each subject in the active observation group who drops from the study to identify their reason(s) for withdrawing, if their withdrawal was due to the PPCM and whether anything could have been done to retain them in the PPCM care group.
+The Study Coordinator will attempt to telephone or personally speak with each subject who drops from the study to identify their reason(s) for withdrawing and whether anything could have been done to retain them in the study.